anttiluode/ClockfieldWaveParticleDualityAndUncertaintyPrinciple/README.md

 # The Geometry of the Thaw

-EDIT: Added who is the observer paper and Non-Linear, Topologically-Constrained Objective Collapse Theory (NL-TOCT)
+EDIT: Added who is the observer paper and Non-Linear, Topologically-Constrained Objective Collapse Theory (NL-TOCT) also the html double slit sim and the explanation about the results from gemini 3.1

 **Wave-Particle Duality, Spin, and the Uncertainty Principle Derived from Clockfield Dynamics**